[Speech]Japan's Economy, Price Developments, and Monetary Policy

 Overall, emerging economies other than the Chinese economy and commodity-exporting economies also remain in a situation of deceleration, as the effects of the slowdown in the Chinese economy have spread to them and as the decline in commodity prices has been protracted.
 These economies as a whole are expected to gradually see a rise in their growth rates, due mainly to the effects of the recovery in advanced economies and of economic stimulus measures.

 1. Current situation

-Now I will discuss developments in economic activity and prices in Japan.
+Now I would like to discuss developments in economic activity and prices in Japan.

-With regard to prices, the year-on-year rate of increase in the consumer price index (CPI) for all items less fresh food had slowed toward the end of fiscal 2014, due in part to the effects of low crude oil prices.
-Excluding the direct effects of the consumption tax hike, the rate has been about 0 percent recently.
+With regard to prices, the year-on-year rate of increase in the consumer price index (CPI) for all items less fresh food has been about 0 percent due to a substantial fall in energy prices, reflecting the decline in crude oil prices.

 II.
 The Bank's Monetary Policy

 Next, I would like to talk about the Bank's monetary policy.

 The Bank decided to introduce "Quantitative and Qualitative Monetary Easing (QQE) with a Negative Interest Rate" at the Monetary Policy Meeting held on January 28 and 29, 2016.
 This policy framework is designed to enable the Bank to further pursue monetary easing by making full use of possible measures in terms of three dimensions -- quantity, quality, and an interest rate -- in which a negative interest rate is added to the existing options of QQE conducted to date.

 Specifically, on the interest rate side, the Bank will partially apply a negative interest rate of minus 0.1 percent to current accounts that financial institutions hold at the Bank.
 This will exert further downward pressure on interest rates across the entire yield curve, in combination with the continuation of large-scale purchases of Japanese government bonds (JGBs) conducted in terms of quantity and quality.